thi-ng/umbrella/packages/adjacency/README.md

 ## About

-Sparse & bitwise adjacency matrices and related functions for directed & undirected graphs
+Sparse & bitwise adjacency matrices and related functions for directed & undirected graphs.

 ## Status